| | |

 • 2017 – The resort goes solar.

-Thanks for reading this blog post today on the Things to do on Green Island from Cairns, and I hope you found what you were looking for.
+Thanks for reading this blog post today on the Things to do on Green Island on a day trip from Cairns, and I hope you found what you were looking for.
 However, if you’re still researching, please get more Cairns Blogs post information here for planning.